Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 PathologyPeculiarities

-Bartholin gland cyst and its abscess- The woman notes that the "ball" has existed for a long time, does not bother;
+Bartholin gland cyst and abscess- The woman notes that the “ball” has existed for a long time and is not worried;

-- with inflammation, a round, painful formation is determined, mobile
+- during inflammation, a round, painful formation is determined, movable

-Gartner's tract cyst- Formed from the rudiments of embryonic tissue;
+Gartner's cyst- Formed from the rudiments of embryonic tissue;

-- it is located more often in the vaginal area, and not in the vestibule;
+- located more often in the vaginal area rather than the vestibule;

 Furuncle, carbuncle- Inflammation of the hair follicle and sebaceous gland;

-- the furuncle is not accompanied by a high temperature, the carbuncle may be with fever;
+- a boil is not accompanied by a high temperature, a carbuncle may be accompanied by a fever;

 - can be located in any part of the labia – above, below